 Nawa Kamal Gogol-Jand Mukerji, (Kurdish: نەوا کەمال گۆگۆڵ-جاند مکورجی) I was born on November 3rd, 1987.
 My official papers say that I was born on the 2nd but I was born on November 3rd’s early morning.
 I’m an artist.
-I’m basically a composer, singer, songwriter, poet, librettist, screenwriter, playwright, filmmaker, and actor.
+I’m basically a musician, writer, filmmaker, and actor.
 But for living; I’m a Microsoft Certified Office Specialist Master.
 It’s been said that I’m multi-talented and multi-functional.
 I sing pop, classic, opera, contemporary songs and arias.
 In the beginning of my career I was extremely influenced by classical music, such as J. S. Bach, Mozart, Beethoven, Brahms, Wagner, Chopin, Tchaikovsky, Liszt, Rachmaninoff… etc. My style is independent and personalized, a complete mixture of many genres including contemporary, opera, operatic pop, pop, and rock.

 My family’s origin is a mixture of Indian, Turkmen & Kurdish races.
 From my father’s side, my roots go back to Kolkata, India.
 My grandfather, Gogol-Jand Mukerji, was a soldier in the British army during the First World War, that’s how he reached Iraq in 1919.

 Gogol-Jand Mukerji married a Turkmen woman in Kurdistan.
 They had a son, Kamal and a daughter, Shukriya.
 Kamal, my father, married a Kurdish woman, Atiya Faraj.